Legal

 - content unrelated to the provision of tuition (for example, unrelated commercial advertising, political solicitation, or links to causes or campaigns);

-6.1 The Profile photo must be a recent photograph (taken within the previous two years) of the Tutor as they currently appear.
-The photograph must be recognisably of the Tutor and must depict the Tutor's face clearly.
+6.2 The Profile photo.
+The Profile photo must be a recent photograph (taken within the previous two years) of the Tutor as they currently appear.
+It must be recognisably of the Tutor and must depict the Tutor's face clearly.

 - overlaid text, captions, watermarks, or contact details;